 Subdued light, great atmosphere and late Paul Pontallier pouring vintages 2010, 2009 and 2008 - September 2011

-Two very important men now at Chateau Margaux - general director Philippe Bascaules (right) and property manager Sébastien Vergne (left) - October 2017
+Two vital men now at Chateau Margaux - general director Philippe Bascaules (right) and property manager Sébastien Vergne (left) - October 2017

 2018 Margaux (barrel sample) 98-100p